Perry Farrell on being a solutionist, an innovator and that time he freed slaves in Sudan

 Things are brought up to date with the inclusion of Perry’s more recent musical ventures, Satellite Party and Kind Heaven Orchestra, both co-fronted with his wife and muse Etty and charting his emerging fascination with immersive performance.
 As well as reflecting a breadth and ambition, the set boasts a dazzling array of A‑list collaborators, including his Jane’s Addiction bandmates Dave Navarro and Stephen Perkins, Red Hot Chili Peppers John Frusciante and Flea, Foo Fighters’ Taylor Hawkins, Extreme’s Nuno Bettencourt, and Joy Division/New Order legend Peter Hook.

-It’s an impressive roster, to be sure, but not nearly as colourful as the contents of K!’s conversation with Perry regarding The Glitz; The Glamour, which encompasses his Jewish ancestry, the Mayan calendar, The Second Coming, Bono, and everything in between.
+It’s an impressive roster, to be sure, but not nearly as colourful as the contents of K!’s conversation with Perry, which encompasses his Jewish ancestry, the Mayan calendar, The Second Coming, Bono, and everything in between.
 It confirms what his fans have known for years: that Perry Farrell is a rock star like no other.